 Sometimes, even after performing skin prick and blood tests, an allergist is unable to arrive at a definitive diagnosis.
-In this case, you may be asked to undergo an oral food challenge (OFC), a highly accurate diagnostic test for food allergy.
+In this case, he or she may recommend an oral food challenge (OFC).
+This is a highly accurate diagnostic test for food allergies.

 Safety of Oral Food Challenges

-During the food challenge, the allergist feeds you the suspect food in measured doses, starting with very small amounts that are unlikely to trigger symptoms.
-Following each dose, you are observed for a period of time for any signs of a reaction.
-If there are no symptoms, you will gradually receive increasingly larger doses.
-If you show any signs of a reaction, the food challenge will be stopped.
-With this regimen, most reactions are mild, such as flushing or hives, and severe reactions are uncommon.
-If necessary, you will be given medications, most often antihistamines, to relieve the symptoms.
+During the food challenge, the allergist feeds you the suspect food in measured doses.
+He or she will start with very small amounts that are unlikely to trigger symptoms.
+With each dose, the healthcare professional will watch you for a period of time for any signs of a reaction.

-In some cases, OFCs are administered to people who already have been diagnosed.
-An allergist may order the test to find out if a patient has outgrown a food allergy.
+In some cases, OFCs are given to people who already have a known food allergy.
+For example, an allergist may order the test to find out if a patient has outgrown the allergy.
 In clinical trials, OFCs help researchers learn how well participants are responding to the treatment under study.

 Single-Blind Food Challenge